MicroEJ/docs/PlatformDeveloperGuide/platformCreation.rst

 - On Windows operating system, it is a Windows batch file named ``build.bat``.
 - On Mac OS X or Linux operating systems, it is a shell script named ``build.sh``, with execution permission enabled.
 - On build error, the script must end with a non zero exit code.
+- On success

-- On success, the executable must be copied to the file ``application.out`` in the directory from where the script has been executed.
-Then the script must end with zero exit code.
+  - The executable must be copied to the file ``application.out`` in the directory from where the script has been executed.
+  - The script must end with zero exit code.

 Many build script templates are available for most commonly used C toolchains in the `Platform Qualification Tools repository <https://github.com/MicroEJ/PlatformQualificationTools/trunk/framework/platform/scripts>`_.